 Why does the law mandate a fee?

-The fee, which is actually an insurance premium, (see below) is required because the new law creates obligations on the title insurance company outside of the title insurance policy that is issued.
+which is actually an insurance premium, (see below) is required because the new law creates obligations on the title insurance company outside of the title insurance policy that is issued.
 Title insurance underwriters were willing to support this law only if they were allowed to charge for the additional risk being assumed.